Nuclear spin coherence in superconducting Nb$_3$Sn: Introduction

-The measure of nuclear spin coherence is expresssed by the relaxation time $T_2$ which is determined by magnetic field fluctuations at relatively low frequencies, of order kHz, in the direction of the steady magnetic field.
-In metallic materials magnetic field fluctuations can couple to the nuclear spin through the hyperfine interaction via conduction electrons.
-In special cases this Ruderman-Kittel indirect exchange interaction (RKKY)\cite{Rud.54} between like nuclear spins reduces the nuclear dipole-dipole interaction leading to substantial narrowing of the NMR spectrum; often described as being similar to extreme motional narrowing in liquids.\cite{And.53,Sli.13} The prime example in a metal is $^{195}$Pt NMR in pure platinum.\cite{Wal.62} We discovered that Nb$_3$Sn is in the same class of such systems with an unusually long $T_2$, perhaps not surprising since niobium has a single, non-zero spin, isotope $^{93}$Nb ($I=9/2$), a requirement for this phenomenon.
-We discuss this later, and, most importantly, the effect of the superconducting state on the RKKY interaction.
+The measure of nuclear spin coherence is expressed by the relaxation time $T_2$ usually dominated by the direct nuclear dipole-dipole interaction.
+In metallic materials nuclear spins are also coupled through an exchange interaction via conduction electrons.
+We discovered that the $^{93}$Nb spins in Nb$_3$Sn have an anomalously large Ruderman-Kittel indirect exchange interaction (RKKY)\cite{Rud.54} that reduces the nuclear dipole-dipole interaction leading to substantial narrowing of the NMR spectrum.
+This can be described as being similar to extreme motional narrowing in liquids.\cite{And.53,Sli.13} A prototypical example in a metal is $^{195}$Pt NMR in pure platinum.\cite{Wal.62} We discovered that Nb$_3$Sn is in the same class of such systems but in this case resulting in an unusually long $T_2$, a factor of 20 as compared with the direct dipole-dipole interaction.
+Since niobium has a single, non-zero spin isotope, $^{93}$Nb ($I=9/2$), the indirect interaction is energy conserving, a requirement for the narrowing phenomenon to exist.
+We find that the superconducting state significantly modifies this interaction.